alanesq/CameraWifiMotion/README.md

 There is a zip file containing the libraries used.
 The main ones you will need to install are:
   ESP32_mail_client, ESP_wifimanager and Time.
+To add ESP32 suport to the Arduino IDE see: https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/

 The last 8 images captured are stored in the onboard Spiffs memory and these can be viewed on the web page this device generates.
 If you install a sd card it will also store all captured images on it.
 It has the ability to capture images at